 Cold stratification is completed by sealing the seeds in a suitable container or even a zip lock bag and storing in the refrigerator, not freezer, but just the fridge for 2 months or slightly less.
 Some people like to wrap them in moist paper towels , this is helpful but not necessary.

-When you take the seeds out soak them a second time in luke warm water for another day prior to planting in a potting mix.
-Unless your reside in zones 8 – 10 it is best to start them indoors in pots.
+When you take the seeds out soak them a second time in lukewarm water for another day prior to planting in a potting mix.
+Unless you reside in zones 8 – 10 it is best to start them indoors in pots.
 Plant twice as many seeds as you anticipate you’ll need as about 1/2, sometimes a tad more will never germinate.

 Capers, in their natural habitat grow in sandy soil so the potting mix used for them should be similar.
 A blend of 3/4 Soil with perlite and 1/4 sand works best.

 Germination takes up to a month sometimes a little sooner.
 If you’ve had a good germination rate, seeing that you heeded our advice and planted more than you will need, you might find it necessary to thin out some of the weaker sprouts to allow room for the best of the bunch.

 Once outdoor temperatures are suitable [ late spring or early summer ] and the plants have reached around 4″ tall, they are ready to be transplanted outdoors.
 Hardening off or acclimating them for a day or two first would be a good idea.